-Interest from Individual Savings Accounts, known as ‘ISAs’, doesn’t count towards your Personal Savings Allowance because it’s already tax-free.
+Interest from Individual Savings Accounts, known as ‘ISAs’, does not count towards your Personal Savings Allowance because it’s already tax-free.

-Interest from NS&I tax-free products, namely Fixed Interest Savings Certificates and Index-linked Savings Certificates, also prizes won from Premium Bonds, don’t count towards your Personal Savings Allowance because they are already tax-free.
+Interest from NS&I tax-free products, namely Fixed Interest Savings Certificates and Index-linked Savings Certificates, also prizes won from Premium Bonds, do not count towards your Personal Savings Allowance because they are already tax-free.

 3. If your taxable income is less than £17,500

-If your total taxable income is less than £17,500 you won’t pay tax on any savings income.
+If your total taxable income is less than £17,500 you will not pay tax on any savings income.